 In 1924, though, the Food and Drug Administration (FDA) banned heroin from being sold, imported, and manufactured.

 The question is, did heroin work any better than modern OTC cough suppressants?
-It appears not.
+It

 That brings us to the end of today’s cabaret of horrors.
 However, before we become too content with today’s comparative medical wisdom, here’s my final thought: when we look back at today’s medical practices in 100 years’ time, what current procedures, drugs, behaviors, or therapies will send us reeling with shock?